tgokal/MCW-ML-Ops/Hands-on lab/Before the HOL - MLOps.md

 6. Provide the following information to configure your new workspace:

+   - **Subscription**: Select the Azure subscription that you want to use.

+   - **Resource group**: Use an existing resource group in your subscription or enter a name to create a new resource group.
+A resource group holds related resources for an Azure solution.
+In this example, we use **MCW-MLOps**.

    - **Workspace name**: Enter a unique name that identifies your workspace.
 In this example, we use **quick-start-ws**.
 Names must be unique across the resource group.
 Use a name that's easy to recall and to differentiate from workspaces created by others.

-   - **Subscription**: Select the Azure subscription that you want to use.

-   - **Resource group**: Use an existing resource group in your subscription or enter a name to create a new resource group.
-A resource group holds related resources for an Azure solution.
-In this example, we use **MCW-MLOps**.

    - **Location**: Select the location closest to your users and the data resources to create your workspace.

+   - **Container registry**: Use an existing container registry in your subscription or enter a name to create a new container registry.
+For example, you can use **quickstartwsregistry**.

    ![The Machine Learning Create form is displayed populated with the aforementioned values.
 The Review + Create button is highlighted.](media/bhol-02a.png 'Create Azure Machine Learning Workspace page')